gaswelder/phpfmt/readme.md

 The `r` flag allows recursing into directories.
 Without it paths from the command line that point to directories will be ignored.

-The `p` flag tells phpfmt to print paths of changed files.
+The `q` flag tells phpfmt not to print paths of changed files.

 phpfmt doesn't take HTML code into account, so it's not suited for dealing with web templates.